 It’s no shock that chemicals and the sun are the biggest culprits when it comes to bleaching and fading your vinyl pool liner.
 While slight fading usually occurs gradually over time, there are some things pool owners can do to prevent it and keep their liner bright and vibrant for as long as possible.
 Here’s what we recommend…

-- Cover your pool when not in use to protect the liner from the sun’s UV rays.
+1. Use a swimming pool cover when your pool is not in use to protect the liner from the sun’s UV rays.
 As an added bonus, it will also keep debris out of your pool.

-- When purchasing a new pool liner, consider light colors (like white, turquoise, light blue, and gray) to resist fading for a longer period of time.
+3. When purchasing a new pool liner, consider a light-colored liner (like light blue, pink, or teal) to resist fading for a longer period of time.

-- Check your water chemistry often to make sure your water is at proper levels.
+4. Check your water chemistry often to make sure your water is at proper chemical levels.
 You should test your water at least once a week.
 The more you use your pool, the more often you should test.